-Maximum transmission halt delay—This value is the time that is necessary in order to effectively block a port, after the decision to block is made.
-The IEEE counts 1 sec as the maximum for this event.
+Maximum transmission halt delay — This value is the time that is necessary in order to effectively block a port, after the decision to block is made.
+The IEEE counts 1 second as the maximum for this event.
 The formula is:

 This calculation shows how the IEEE reaches the default recommended value for max age.

-The movement of a port into the listening state indicates that there is a change in the active STP topology and that a port will go from blocking to forwarding.
-So the listening and learning periods during which the forward delay runs must cover this consecutive period:
+The movement of a port into the listening state indicates that there is a change in the active STP topology and that a port goes from blocking to forwarding.
+So the listening and learning periods when the forward delay runs must cover this consecutive period:

 Time from when the first bridge port enters the listening state (and stays there through the subsequent reconfiguration) to when the last bridge in the bridged LAN hears of the change in the active topology

 In addition, you need to count the same delay that you use to calculate max age (message age overestimate and BPDU propagation delay).

 Time for the last bridge to stop forwarding frames that are received on the previous topology (maximum transmission halt delay), until the last frame that is forwarded on the previous topology disappears (maximum frame lifetime)

 This amount of time is necessary in order to be sure that you do not get duplicated frames.